nigeljohnson73/gStation/README.md

 The next key ingredient will be the ability to control the existing control parameters via the web interface.

-The final step before an acrtual release version will be the ability to control the length of the growing season for hydroponics.
+The final step before an actual release version will be the ability to control the length of the growing season for hydroponics.
 The idea is that you can set a cold period to start for X days, then ramp up a veg season for Y days and then flower until we stop.

+I am also building some 3D printed parts to hold things and provide a box for all the electronics... but a maplin box and hot-glue will do just as good a job.

+I will probably make up some kits at some point for sale on my website.
+I can also assemble things, but a fully ferrule and heat-wrapped install takes me over a day, so that will be an expensive option.

 ## Hardware requirements